Andrei0872/my-dev-notes/articles/rxjs/exploring-rxjs.md

   An `Observable` is a **data producer**, it's in charge for emitting notifications(values, errors or complete notifications).
   A `Subscriber` can be seen as a middleman that sits between the **producer**(`Observable`) and the **consumer**(the provided callbacks or object), that's because it decides not only which notifications to propagate, but also **when**(TODO: maybe explain the `closed` property).
 For example, if the consumers does not to receive data anymore, the `Subscriber` is responsible for making sure that if the observable emits again, the data won't arrive to the consumer.
 * extends `Subscription`, which owns the logic that is related to registering observers and unsubscribing from data producers;
-  this is very important, because a `Subscriber` _starts_ the unsubscribing process(which is handler with the help of `Subscription`), process which is based on the value received from the `Observable`.
-Apart from it, it also sends the notification to the observers.
+  this is very important, because a `Subscriber` _starts_ the unsubscribing process(which is handled with the help of `Subscription`), process which is based on the value received from the `Observable`.
+For example, if it receives an **error notification** during the `nextCb` or an error is thrown, the subscriber will unsubscribe from the source.
+Apart from it, it also sends the notification to the observers(data consumers).

+  📝❗️
+  Additionally, when an `subscriber`(`observer`) is created(calling `Observable.subscribe`), that subscriber will maintain a list of teardown functions, the result from the returned function of the callback provided to the `Observable`'s constructor.
+TODO: explain what happens on `unsubscribe()`

+* when a `Subscriber` is created, it can receive through the constructor:
+  * a _partial observer_, an object that must contain at least one of these methods: `next`, `error`, `complete`
+  * 1 to 3 callbacks: `nextCb`, `errorCb`, `completeCb`; one callback can be omitted with `null`
+  * nothing or a falsy value -> defaults to an **empty observer**
+  * ❓ an existing `Subscriber` instance -> when using pipeable operators

 ```
   Data Producer